votchallenge/website/contents/index.md

 <div class="panel panel-primary">
   <div class="panel-heading">
-    <h3 class="panel-title">The VOT2022 challenge announced!</h3>
+    <h3 class="panel-title">The VOT2022 challenge opened!</h3>
   </div>
   <div class="panel-body">

-The VOT2022 challenge is planned to open in late March.
+The VOT2022 challenge is currently active!
 We are re-introducing the bounding box tracking challenge in addition to segmentation challenge, while the thermal tracking challenge is suspended this year.
 The following challenges are thus planned:

 * VOT-STs: RGB short-term segmentation tracking challenge
 * VOT-STb: RGB short-term bounding box tracking challenge (NEW)